 Let rest for 5 minutes.
 Drizzle with Calabrian chili oil before serving.

-Tips For the Best Croatian Strukli
+Tips for the Best Croatian Strukli Recipe

 If using half and half cream, add more of it for the topping and skip the step of diluting it with water.
 If using heavy cream, mix it with a little water so it coats without greasiness and absorbs evenly